 Falkon is a KDE web browser using QtWebEngine rendering engine, previously known as QupZilla.
 It aims to be a lightweight web browser available through all major platforms.
 This project has been originally started only for educational purposes.
 But from its start, Falkon has grown into a feature-rich browser.

 Falkon has all standard functions you expect from a web browser.
-It includes bookmarks, history (both also in sidebar) and tabs.
+It includes bookmarks, history (both also in the sidebar) and tabs.
 Above that, it has by default enabled blocking ads with a built-in AdBlock plugin.

 Get the browser that protects what’s important.
 No shady privacy policies or back doors for advertisers.
 Just a lightning fast browser that doesn’t sell you out.
 Ads are distracting and make web pages load slower while their trackers watch every move you make online.
 The Firefox Browser blocks most trackers automatically, so there’s no need to dig into your security settings.

 This project is a custom and independent version of Firefox, with the primary goals of privacy, security and user freedom.
 LibreWolf is designed to increase protection against tracking and fingerprinting techniques, while also including a few security improvements.
-This is achieved through our privacy and security oriented settings and patches.
+This is achieved through their privacy and security oriented settings and patches.
 LibreWolf also aims to remove all the telemetry, data collection and annoyances, as well as disabling anti-freedom features like DRM.